AirTag 1 vs AirTag 2 (2026): Every Difference Compared

-AirTag 2 is 50% louder (85dB vs 66dB), has 4x the Precision Finding range (60m vs 15m), adds Apple Watch support, and introduces Share Item Location for lost luggage.
+AirTag 2 is 50% louder (85dB vs 66dB), finds items from farther away (Apple rates Precision Finding at up to 50% farther, and independent open-air tests put it at roughly double the original), adds Apple Watch support, and introduces Share Item Location for lost luggage.
 It costs the same $29, uses the same CR2032 battery, and fits the same accessories.
 The original is discontinued.

 Full Specs Comparison